 Agra shot to limelight during the Mughal period when it became the capital of the Mughal Empire from 1526 to 1658.
 The Mughal emperor Babur made Agra his capital in 1526.
-The Mughal rulers were renowned builders and gave the city innumerable masterpieces, and during this era, each ruler tried to outdo his predecessors by building grandiose monuments.
+The Mughal rulers were renowned builders and gave the city innumerable masterpieces; during this era, each ruler tried to outdo his predecessors by building grandiose monuments.

-Tourism in Agra
+Tourism In Agra

 The city has a chaotic marketplace where you can shop for souvenirs and local crafts.
-On a side note, be prepared to deal with the touts, rickshawallas, and unofficial guides out to make a fast buck.
+On a side note, be prepared to deal with the touts, rickshawallas and unofficial guides out to make a fast buck.

 The historic monuments and buildings of Agra are undoubtedly its main attractions.
-Apart from the Taj Mahal, you can also visit the Agra Fort, situated on the banks of the river Yamuna, and the tomb of Akbar the Great.
-Monuments such as Chini ka Rauza, Diwan-i-am, and Diwan-i-khas also provide insight to the life under the Mughal rule.
-Other places of interest include Itmad-ud-Daulah Tomb, Tomb of Mariam Zamani, Jaswant Ki Chhatri, Chausath Khamba, and Taj Museum.
+Apart from the Taj Mahal, you can also visit the Agra Fort, situated on the banks of the river Yamuna and the tomb of Akbar the Great.
+Monuments, such as Chini ka Rauza, Diwan-i-am and Diwan-i-khas also provide insight to the life under the Mughal rule.
+Other places of interest include Itmad-ud-Daulah Tomb, Tomb of Mariam Zamani, Jaswant Ki Chhatri, Chausath Khamba and Taj Museum.

-As with other cities in India, Agra also reflects religious tolerance and here the Jama Masjid shares space with famous Hindu temples such as Bageshwar Nath Temple.
+As with other cities in India, Agra also reflects religious tolerance and here the Jama Masjid shares space with famous Hindu temples, such as Bageshwar Nath Temple.
 Agra like other cities in the country is chaotic, with sights, sounds and smells permeating each place that you visit.
-However, it does have its share of peaceful havens in the form of Soami Bagh and Mehtab Bagh botanical gardens from where you can view the sunset and sunrise, and the Taj far removed from the crowds.
+However, it does have its share of peaceful havens in the form of Soami Bagh and Mehtab Bagh botanical gardens, from where you can view the sunset and sunrise and the Taj, far removed from the crowds.

 Agra is well connected by air, rail and road.